AndrewCopeland/conjur-cli/README.md

 'AppTeam1Safe' will represent a general safe that contains secrets used by the CI/CD pipeline.
 'AppTeam1MyApp' will represent a safe for a specific application called 'MyApp'.

-Now lets create our namesapce
+Now lets create our namespace

 ```
 root@6ca262d89186:/src/conjur-cli# conjur namespace create AppTeam1